elba7r/system-v9/erpnext/docs/user/manual/en/buying/index.md

 Buying in right amounts, in right quantities, can affect your cash flow and profitability.

-ERPNext contains a set of transactions that will make your buying process as efficient and seamless as possible.
+Revalue ERP contains a set of transactions that will make your buying process as efficient and seamless as possible.

 ### Topics